 Below are the key dates in the lead up to Welcome Week:

-You cannot typically apply for a student visa before 4 July (3 months prior to your start date) as your visa will be refused.
-As such, we usually will not issue CAS’s until late-June at the very earliest.
+You cannot typically apply for a student visa before 20 June (3 months prior to your start date) within the UK as your visa will be refused.
 We will also only issue your CAS once your offer is considered Unconditional.

 For general guidance on student immigration, please go to www.ukcisa.org.uk